sisl/AdaptiveStressTestingToolbox/docs/source/tutorial.rst

 .. code-block:: python

-   # import base class
-   # useful packages for math and debugging
+   import numpy as np # useful packages for math
-   import numpy as np

-   from ast_toolbox.rewards import ASTReward
+   from ast_toolbox.rewards import ASTReward # import base class

    # Define the class, inherit from the base